5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 Name (_STA, 0x0F)
 ```
-It can be seen that the above example of the `_STA` method contains only the enable bit to return the state of the device and the enable bit returned according to the conditions, if you do not want to use the rename and change the conditions of the preset variables can be in the custom SSDT can directly refer to the `_STA` method as `IntObj`.
+As shown in this example the `_STA` method contains only the enable bit to return the state of the device and the enable bit returned according to the conditions.
+If you don't want to use the rename rules you can also change the conditions of the preset variables via a custom SSDT which can directly refer to the `_STA` method as an `IntObj`.

-Example of operation to disable a device.
+**Example**:

 ```asl
 External (_SB_.PCI0.XXXX._STA, IntObj)